haowu97/netlify/content/posts/English/TOEFL/IndependentSpeakingTemplate.zh-cn.md

 If you have the chance to go to the outer space, will you go or not?

-Well, if I have the chance to go to the outer space, I will definitely go because I love astronomy and I actually want to be an astronomer in the future. **So if I could do this**, I am able to experience a lot of exciting things like a world without gravity, and I am able to see some beautiful nebulae, especially the Crab nebula which is my favorite.
+Well, if I **have the chance to** go to the outer space, I will definitely go because I love astronomy and I actually want to be an astronomer in the future. **So if I could do this**, I am able to **experience a lot of exciting things** like a world without gravity, and I am able to see some beautiful nebulae, **especially** the Crab nebula **which is my favorite**.
 And also, I think if I am lucky enough, I will be able to meet some aliens and stuff which will be fantastic.(92words)

 ## 参加比赛得奖棒

-Talk about a positive even and the result.
+Talk about a positive event and the result.

 Well, when I was a freshman, I joined a music club on campus because I love singing.
-And I signed up for a singing competition on campus.
-Since it was my first time, I was extremely nervous.
+And I **signed up for** a singing competition on campus.
+Since it was my first time, I was **extremely** nervous.
 But in order to do a good job, I practiced hard every day.
-I spent at least four hours a day at school, practicing dancing and singing and memorizing lyrics and stuff.
-And to my surprise, I got the frst prize, which was really exciting and I was really proud of myself.
+I **spent** at least four hours a day at school, practicing dancing and singing and memorizing lyrics and stuff.
+And **to my surprise**, I got the frst prize, which was really exciting and I was really **proud of myself**.
 (89words)

 ### 活用